pauldambra/pauldambra.github.io/_posts/2021-01-03-year-notes.md

 I wrote [year notes last year](/2020/01/year-notes.html).
 Surprisingly that was the only blog post I wrote last year 😱

 Here are mine for 2020...
-It feels egotistical... but it's intended to be a hook to remind me to reflect.
+It feels egotistical... but it's intended to remind me to reflect.
 Hopefully it's useful to me in the future even if it isn't to anyone else.

 <!--more-->